All About Mass Intentions

 So, at Mass, when the priest lifts up the bread at the offertory, prayerfully place your intentions on the paten as well.
 And when the priest pours the water into the wine of the chalice, prayerfully pour your tears of sorrow and joy into the chalice as well.
 Then come to Holy Communion with all of this in mind!

 Saint Dennis Church welcomes all your prayer requests.
 We are happy to pray for you and your intentions, and we have four ways of doing so.
 Please make use of all these prayerful opportunities.
 They are all important.

 First, we have an online prayer list that we email to our parishioners who have subscribed to this service.
 To join, please contact the parish office.

 Second, we have a book of prayer requests in the narthex of the church.
-Please write your intention in this book so that we can all pray for you.
+Please write your intentions in this book so that we can all pray for you.

-Third, the parish office can write your prayer intention in this book for you, for any day you request.
+Third, the parish office can write your prayer intentions in this book for you, for any day you request.
 Please contact the parish office for this service.

 Fourth, we are still accepting a limited number of Mass Intentions for the openings reserved for this purpose.
 Please contact the parish office.

 Every Mass is offered for all of these prayer requests together, whether public or private.
 All our prayer requests are of equal spiritual importance.
 In that sense, every prayer intention is truly “special” to God our loving Father.